TheMachineAmbassador/sh2SaveTools/README.md

 Or you can watch this video to learn hex editing: https://www.youtube.com/watch?v=SYlgoNQpRWI

-## WARNING
-Make sure you backup save data, i didn't make any checksum correction so it may harm your save data.

 ## TODO

 * There is a bug on encrypt functions i didn't recognize because of that i had to call decryption and encryption functions twice while encrypting.